apache/dolphinscheduler/docs/docs/en/guide/task/dms.md

 We can create DMS task and start DMS task in two ways:
 - Use interface
-- Use json data
+- Use JSON data

 DolphinScheduler will track the status of the DMS task and set the status to successfully completed when the DMS task is completed.
 Except for the CDC task without end time.

-So, if the `migrationType` is `cdc` or `full-load-and-cdc`, `cdcStopPosition` not be set, DolphinScheduler will set the status to successfully after the DMS task start successfully.
+So, if the `migrationType` is `cdc` or `full-load-and-cdc`, `cdcStopPosition` not be set, DolphinScheduler will set the status to successfully after the DMS task starts successfully.

 ## Create Task